Skip to content

 Keystone Species

-The buffalo's role in the ecosystem and culture of North America's grasslands
+The buffalo's role in the culture and ecosystem of North America's grasslands

 Kainai knowledge-keeper Leroy Little Bear explains the importance of reintroducing buffalo in their traditional heartlands, where they hold a central place both in the local ecosystem and the culture of indigenous people.